 Name Supplementary Supplementary Explanation of

-Explanation of Conforming Items
+Tvaiiie Explanation of Conforming Items

-Conforming g
+Conforming Conforming round

 Items

+exchanges) were stipulated him a high level of insight into

-Nomination management and excellent supervisory
+excitatiges/ by the management and excellent supervisory

+Nomination Nomination ability.
+The Nomination Committee expects

 Committee.
-(See capabilities.
+(See ·

+that he will use his experience and abilities

+the final page for details.) to objectively execute his management

+details.) oversight duties.

-the final page for In addition to constructing a Board of
+In addition to constructing a Board of

-details.)
 Directors composed of diverse members

 with a variety of specialized knowledge and

 experience, etc., the Nomination Committee

-has considered such factors as her (1)
+has considered such factors as his (1)

 qualifications and capabilities as a director

-and (2) career background, etc.
+and (2) career background, etc. Having

-Having determined that she is capable of
+determined that he is capable of objectively

-objectively executing her management
+executing his management oversight duties

-oversight duties and is suitable as a director
+and is suitable as a director of the

-of the Company, the Nomination Committee
+Company, the Nomination Committee has

-has nominated her as a new director.
+nominated him as a new outside director.

 <policy and="" for="" independence="" neutrality=""></policy>

-Ms.Miwa is not concurrently employed by

-any company or organization with a

-relationship of interest with the Company

-or its subsidiaries and associated

-companies.
+Mr. Miura is a partner at the law firm

+Miura & Partners, but there is no

+transactional relationship between said

+firm and the Company.

+He also serves as an outside director and

+corporate auditor of TechMatrix

+Corporation and an outside audit &

+supervisory board member of Tokyo

+Electron Limited, but there is no steady

+transactional partnership between either

+company and the Company.

 The Nomination Committee has confirmed

-that she meets the conditions for outside
+that he meets the conditions for outside

 directors stipulated by the Companies Act

 and the "Requirements for the

+Name Supplementary Supplementary Explanation of

+Explanation of Conforming Items

+Conforming

+Items

 Independence and Neutrality of Outside

 Directors" established by the Nomination

 Committee, and that there is no related

 obstacle, problem or other circumstance

-that would impair her ability to execute her
+that would impair his ability to execute his

 duties as an outside director.

-In addition, he does not fall under any of the
+In addition, he does not fall under any of

-requirements of Article 211 Clause 4 Item 5
+the requirements of Article 211 Clause 4

-of the Ordinance for Enforcement of
+Item 5 of the Ordinance for Enforcement of

 Securities Listing Regulations.

-[Individual Committees]
+[Individual Committees] (Update)